-Amazingly, the entire concept of decentralized finance and NFTs as we know them today have only existed in their current form since ~2018.
+Amazingly, the entire concept of decentralized finance and NFTs as we know them today have only existed in their current form for a few years(NFTs, 2018; DeFi, 2020).
 Clearly their massive growth, adoption, and notoriety by the general consensus as to the value they provide indicates a bright and prosperous future at a scale that crypto's network effects uniquely enables.

 A few select metrics (from https://duneanalytics.com/home and https://www.theblockcrypto.com/data) that represent growth and the nascent stage we still find ourselves at considering the global TAM (total addressable market).

 - ~216,000 DeFi users exactly a year ago compared to ~2,816,000 today (June 16, 2021)

 - DEX volume May 2020 ~$256M compared to ~$173B May 2021

 - Net Value Locked in DeFi June 2020 ~$1.24B compared to ~$41.47B June 2021